jekyll-one/j1-agency/collections/posts/public/featured/_posts/2022-12-24-welcome-to-jekyll.md

           alt:                          Bootstrap Theme Agency
 ---

+[//]: # [role="dropcap"]
 You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.<!--more--> You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
+Go ahead and edit it and re-build the site to see your changes.
+You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

+excerpt__end

 Jekyll requires blog post files to be named according to the following format: